NathanHinthorne/Bug-Hunt/README.md

 # Bug Hunt

-This is a simple multiplayer game where players collect bug cards with various point values.
+A simple multiplayer game where players collect bug cards with various point values.
 The player with the most points at the end of the game wins.